Vanadium Pentoxide Profile

 Inhalation is the most important route of occupational exposure to vanadium pentoxide.

-CAREX Canada estimates that approximately 7,200 Canadians are exposed to vanadium pentoxide in their workplaces.
-The largest industrial groups exposed include fabricated metal products, boiler, tank and shipping container manufacturing, services to buildings and dwellings, iron and steel mills, and oil and gas extraction.
-The largest occupational groups exposed to vanadium pentoxide are boilermakers, followed by welders.
+CAREX Canada estimates that approximately 7,600 Canadians are exposed to vanadium pentoxide in their workplaces.
+The largest industrial groups exposed include fabricated metal products, boiler, tank and shipping container manufacturing, services to buildings and dwellings, and building equipment contractors.
+The largest occupational groups exposed to vanadium pentoxide are boilermakers, followed by welders, specialized cleaners, and other labourers in processing, manufacturing, and utilities.

 For more information, see the occupational exposure estimate for vanadium pentoxide.